 Product type interest among unique brand poll respondents

-Quiz On protein source preference, the quiz found a market that is largely source-agnostic: 52.1% expressed no preference between whey and plant-based options, with 30.2% preferring whey and 17.7% preferring plant-based.
-The majority "any source" response echoes the primary finding — when safety is the primary filter, ingredient type becomes secondary.
+Quiz On protein source preference, the updated quiz still shows a largely source-agnostic market: 48.4% expressed no preference between whey and plant-based options, with 34.0% preferring whey and 17.7% preferring plant-based.
+Safety remains the stronger filter than ingredient camp identity.

 Section 2